tiagoburiol/PySASF/README.md

 **A Python package for Source Apportionment with Sediment Fingerprinting.**

-PySASF has been developed to provide computational support for research aimed at identifying the percentages contributed by sources in fluvial sediments.
-The initiative originated from a collaboration between the Department of Soil Science and the Department of Mathematics at the Federal University of Santa Maria, with participation from other educational and research institutions.
-The initial motivation was to reproduce the results published in [Clarke and Minella (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10866) and to provide a package of Python routines so that the experiment can be repeated using other data sources.
+PySASF was developed to provide computational support for research aimed at identifying the contributions of various sources to fluvial sediments.
+This initiative originated from a collaboration between the Department of Soil Science and the Department of Mathematics at the Federal University of Santa Maria, with participation from other educational and research institutions.
+The initial motivation was to reproduce the results published in [Clarke and Minella (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10866) and to create a package of Python routines to facilitate the replication of the experiment with other data sources.

 ## Install
 Download from [here](https://github.com/tiagoburiol/PySASF/archive/refs/heads/main.zip), unzip and go to pysasf directory.
 Open `quick_star.ipynb` using [Jupyter Notebook](https://jupyter.org/) or [Jupyter Lab](https://jupyter.org/).